-Michael J. Zugay is the person primarily responsible for the day-to-day management of our portfolio.
-Biographical information with respect to Mr. Zugay is set forth under "Management of the Company-Biographical information."
+Steven F. Sterling is the person primarily responsible for the day-to-day management of our portfolio.
+Mr. Sterling is the former head of BlackRock's Global Capital Markets Group.
+Mr. Sterling has built a global team focused on sourcing and originating corporate debt and equity investments on behalf of BlackRock's portfolio management teams and managing BlackRock's investment activity in the new issue market.
+Biographical information with respect to Mr. Sterling is set forth under "Management of the Company-Biographical information."

-Mr. Zugay is a Managing Director of the Advisor and is an employee of, and compensated by, the Advisor or an affiliate of the Advisor.
-Mr. Zugay receives no direct compensation from us.
+Mr. Sterling is a Managing Director of the Advisor and is an employee of, and compensated by, an affiliate of the Advisor.
+Mr. Sterling receives no direct compensation from us.

-The following table sets forth the dollar range of our common stock beneficially owned by the portfolio manager as of May 5, 2017.
+The following table sets forth the dollar range of our common stock beneficially owned by each of the portfolio managers as of December 31, 2015.